OiNutter/skeletor/README.md

 ###Creating Templates###

-A Skeletor template is a YAML file in a folder with the same name as the file so for instance, a basic template on file would look like this:
+A Skeletor template is a YAML or JSON file in a folder with the same name as the file so for instance, a basic template on file would look like this:

 	sample-template/
-		- sample-template.yml
+		- sample-template.(yml|json)

 The yaml structure looks like this: